sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter2/hardware.md

 To begin, we create our custom node classes.
 We will make two types - a `SenderNode` to hold the memory and send photons and a `ReceiverNode` to receive and detect photons.
 Both of our node types will inherit from `Node`, the basic node class from sequence, and we invoke the parent constructor for `Node`.
 In general, entities (such as nodes and hardware) require a string `name` and a `Timeline` in their constructor, as well as necessary parameters (for more details on timelines, see Tutorial 1).

-Next, we create all of our hardware elements on each node.
+We will now create our hardware.
 The detector is created easily, as no specific parameters are required (but we wish to set the `efficiency` to 1 to prevent errors).
-We’ll put the detector class on the receiver node.

 The required parameters for memories are more numerous and are listed here:
 * `fidelity`: fidelity of entanglement.
 This is usually set to 0 when unentangled, but can be set to other values as it is usually replaced when entangled.